RobustRoundRobin/RRR/RRR-spec.md

 ## Strategy

-The aim is to get RoRoRo into quorum.
+The aim is to get RRR into quorum.
 However, following the path of the IBFT EIP seems like a good fit even though we don't strictly need this in ethereum.

 There are enough similarities in the protocol.
 At a course level it does similar things leader selection, block sealing, rounds, communication between validators.
 It just does them according to a different protocol.
-This leads us to expect that the mechanical implementation choices for IBFT's integration should at least be a good starting point for RoRoRo.
+This leads us to expect that the mechanical implementation choices for IBFT's integration should at least be a good starting point for RRR.
 Following the trail blazed by IBFT will make our efforts _familiar_ to upstream.
 And the pull request feedback for IBFT should prove helpful in avoiding mistakes.